-When choosing the most suitable metal ion to use, consider the structural requirements underlying of immobilized metal ions.
+When choosing the most suitable metal ion to use, consider the structural requirements underlying protein recognition of immobilized metal ions.

-${\rm Ni}^{2^{}}$ is usually the first choice when purifying most histidine-tagged recombinant proteins.
+Ni^{2^} is usually the the first choice when purifying most histidine-tagged recombinant proteins.
 The strength of binding between a protein and an immobilized metal ion is affected by several factors, including the length and position of the affinity tag on the protein, the type of metal ion used, and the pH of buffers.
-Some histidine-tagged proteins might therefore be easier to purify with metal ions other than Ni^{2}, for example Zn^{2}, Cu^{2}, or Co^{2}.
+Some histidine-tagged proteins might therefore be easier to purify with metal ions other than Ni^{2}, e.g. Zn^{2}, Cu^{2} or Co^{2}.

-For purification of untagged proteins, Cu^{2+} ions have frequently been used.
-When the binding characteristics of an untagged target protein are unknown, it is advisable to test also other metal ions (e.g. Zn^{2+} , Ni^{2+} , Co^{2+}) to establish the most suitable metal ion to use.
+For purification of untagged proteins, Cu2+ ions have frequently been used.

+When the binding characteristics of an untagged target protein are not known, it is advisable to test also other metal ions (e.g. Zn^{2} , Ni^{2} , Co^{5}) to establish the most suitable metal ion to use.
 In some instances, a weak binding to a metal ion can be exploited to achieve selective elution (higher purity) of a target protein.
-In some special applications, Fe^{3+} and Ca^{2+} have also been used.
+In some special applications, Fe^{5} and Ca^{5} have also been used.